 We caught wind of a new project, Salt of the Earth, brewing in Rias-Baixas about a few years ago from our friend and colleague Ben Henshaw in the UK.
 Ben is the proprietor of Indigo Wines UK and has been creating his own line of custom cuvées from growers he represents from all around the world.
-For his project in Rias-Baixas, he teamed up with Eulogio Pomares, side hustling from his day job at Zárate, Jamie Goode, wine writer, wine scientist, and wine critic, and Daniel Primack, the importer, and distributor of Zalto wine glasses in the UK.
-Quite the dream team of talent!
+For his project in Rias-Baixas, he teamed up with Eulogio Pomares, side hustling from his day job at Zárate, Jamie Goode, wine writer, wine scientist, and wine critic, and Daniel Primack, the importer and distributor of Zalto wine glasses in the UK.
+A lineup of talent and experience that is nearly as impressive on paper as around a cellar or dinner table.
 We agreed to buy what Salt of the Earth we could get even before tasting it.
-Six months later, over lunch in Madrid with José Maria Vicente, we were astounded at how satisfyingly complex and pleasurable this wine proved to be.
+Six months later, over lunch in Madrid with José Maria Vicente, we were astounded at how satisfyingly complex and pleasurable this wine was.
 We even helped secure José Maria an allocation!

 Sal da Terra is comprised of wine from two of Eulogio’s own parcels.
 The first, Francón, is immediately adjacent to the Ría de Arousa, which gives it direct Atlantic influence.
 The soils are sandy granite and red clay with 35-year-old vines trained on pergolas.
 This parcel is aged in concrete.
 The second site is named Carballoso, which is located further inland at an elevation of 250m.
 The soils here are granitic and ferrous sands.
 Carballoso is aged in a chestnut foudre.
 Together, they create one of the most complete examples of Albariño we’ve tasted in a long time.